Elbridge G. Spaulding

 Elbridge Gerry Spaulding (February 24, 1809 – May 5, 1897) was an American lawyer, banker, and Republican Party politician.
 He opposed slavery and supported the idea for the first U.S. currency not backed by gold or silver, thus helping to keep the Union's economy afloat during the U.S. Civil War.

 Early life and education

 Spaulding was born on February 24, 1809, in Summer Hill, New York, the first of nine children of Edward Spaulding (1764–1845) and Mehitable Goodridge (1770–1838).

-Spaulding's paternal grandfather was Levi Spaulding (1737–1825), a member of the 3rd New Hampshire Regiment that saw action during the Revolutionary War at the Battle of Bunker Hill, the Battles of Saratoga, and the Battle of Newtown.
-In addition, the 3rd participated in or was present at the Siege of Boston, the Invasion of Canada, Valley Forge, and Sullivan's Expedition.
-His maternal grandfather was the Rev. Sewall Goodridge (1747–1809), the son of Capt.
-Benjamin Goodridge Sr. (1701–1773), an attorney in Lunenburg, Massachusetts, who was appointed commissioner of the peace in the 1769 under Sir Francis Bernard, 1st Baronet (1712–1779), the Governor of the Province of Massachusetts Bay from 1760 to 1769.

 In 1829, he began the study of law in the office of Fitch & Dibble at Batavia, New York.
 During this time he served as recording clerk in the county clerk's office to meet his expenses.
 In 1832, he completed his studies in Attica, New York, with Harvey Putnam.
 Later that year he was admitted to the bar in Genesee County, New York.
 In 1834, he moved to Buffalo, and became a clerk in the office of Potter & Babcock, leading attorneys in the city.